clearlinux/clear-linux-documentation/source/clear-linux/tutorials/web-server-install/web-server-install.rst

       `Figure 2: The PHP information screen.`

-The PHP components are successfully installed.
+If the PHP information screen is displayed, you have successfully installed the PHP components and are now ready to add your database application to complete your LAMP server implementation.

 Install MariaDB
 ******************